svenkreiss/html5validator/README.rst

-      -ll                   run on larger files: sets Java stack size to 8192k -lll                  run on larger files: sets Java stack size to 32768k --log LOG             log level: DEBUG, INFO or WARNING (default: WARNING) --version             show program's version number and exit
+      -ll                   run on larger files: sets Java stack size to 8192k -lll                  run on larger files: sets Java stack size to 32768k --log LOG             log level: DEBUG, INFO or WARNING (default: WARNING) --log-file LOG_FILE   Name for log file.
+If no name supplied then no log file will be created --version             show program's version number and exit

 This module uses the `validator.nu backend <https://github.com/validator/validator.github.io>`_